mattcarp12/mattcarp12.github.io/_posts/2020-09-04-strcpy-considered-harmful.markdown

 There's a lot going on in these 4 lines.

-The first thing to notice is the expression between the parentheses, known as the *control expression*, is an assignment and not a logical expression.
+The first thing to notice is the expression between the parentheses of the while loop, known as the *control expression*, is an assignment and not a logical expression.

 This is fine because the assignment expression actually produces a return value, which is the value of the right operand (which the left operand takes on as a result of assignment).